wlonk/arcadia/appendices/spells.rst

 The magician may make an illusion affecting one sense out of materials at hand, lasting until the next dawn or dusk.
-The sound of running water may seem to be conversation, or rain may appear to be ships.
+The sound of running water may seem to be conversation, or rain on the water may appear to be ships.

 Journeyman: Make a substantial glamour
 --------------------------------------